 We have also concluded that perhaps the biggest and most important question property owners forget to ask is, "what is the biggest mistake property owners make when negotiating a cell site lease?"

 Remember, one of the top reasons that people miss out on cell tower deals is that their attorneys simply don't know too much about wireless leases.
-Do you have questions about
+Do you have questions about cell tower lease agreements?

 If you have site specific questions related to cell site leasing or tower development, please post them on our moderated Ask the Expert Blog.
 As of 2021, we have answered well over 1,500 reader questions on all of our micro cell site lease blogs.
 No other cell tower "lease expert" even comes close.
 In fact, they probably educate themselves reading our answers.
 LOL.
 You can browse the questions as there is a wealth of information available to our visitors.
 Yes, it's a work in progress with new reader questions posted every week.
 And if for nothing else, send us a picture of your ugly cell site or tower.